2022 United States House of Representatives elections in Tennessee

-The 2022 United States House of Representatives elections in Tennessee was held on November 8, 2022, to elect the nine U.S. representatives from the state of Tennessee, one from each of the state's nine congressional districts.
-The elections coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
+The 2022 United States House of Representatives elections in Tennessee were held on November 8, 2022, to elect the nine U.S. representatives from the state of Tennessee, one from each of the state's nine congressional districts.
+The elections coincided with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.

 These elections were the first under Tennessee's new congressional map after redistricting was completed by the state government.
-During the general elections, Republican Andy Ogles flipped Tennessee's 5th congressional district, that was formally represented by Democrat Jim Cooper.
+During the general elections, Republican Andy Ogles flipped Tennessee's 5th congressional district, which was previously represented by Democrat Jim Cooper.
+With the number of Democrats in the delegation being reduced to just one, the 9th district's Steve Cohen, this represented the fewest Democrats sent to congress by Tennessee since the 41st Congress during reconstruction, an all Republican delegation.

 Redistricting

-The Tennessee Legislature drew new maps for Tennessee's congressional districts to account for the new 2020 Census data.
+The Tennessee Legislature drew new maps for Tennessee's congressional districts to account for the new 2020 census data.
 The Republican Party had a trifecta in the Tennessee Government at the time, giving them full control of the redistricting process.
 Legislators drew the maps for the state from late 2021 through early 2022.
 The maps that were eventually passed were widely criticized as partisan gerrymanders.

+In particular, the redistricting split up the House district which had represented Democrat-heavy Nashville as long as Tennessee had been a state.
+The three districts that absorbed the city were then all won by Republicans, giving them 89% of Tennessee's U.S. House seats despite only getting 64% of the popular vote.
+This split also prevented urban voters from electing an African-American representative to the U.S. House, despite representing about 17% of the population.

 Overview

 District 1

 The 1st district is based in northeast Tennessee, encompassing all of Carter, Cocke, Greene, Hamblen, Hancock, Hawkins, Johnson, Sullivan, Unicoi, and Washington counties and parts of Jefferson and Sevier counties, and includes the Tri-Cities region.
 The district was barely impacted by the 2020 redistricting cycle.
-The incumbent is Republican Diana Harshbarger, who was elected with 74.7% of the vote in 2020 and won re-election in 2022.
+The incumbent was Republican Diana Harshbarger, who was elected with 74.7% of the vote in 2020 and won re-election in 2022.